2024 Best Communication Sciences Schools in Wisconsin

 If you plan on majoring in communication sciences, you won't be alone since the degree program is ranked #47 in the country in terms of popularity.
 So, you have a fair amount of options to choose from when looking for a school.

 College Factual looked at 8 colleges and universities when compiling its 2024 Best Communication Sciences Schools in Wisconsin ranking.
-Combined, these schools handed out 585 degrees in communication sciences to qualified students.
+When you put them all together, these colleges and universities awarded 622 degrees in communication sciences during the 2021-2022 academic year.

 Your choice of communication sciences school matters, so we have put together these rankings to help you make your decision.
 For our Best Overall Communication Sciences School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.